RaffaeleAaron/RaffaeleAaron/README.md

 - 👋 Hi, I’m @RaffaeleAaron
 - 👀 I’m interested in Science 🔭 ⚡️ 🔬 🧲
-- 🌱 I’m currently learning about analog and digital electronics 👾 🤖
+- 🌱 I’m currently working as project manager and analog and digital electronics designer at Université de Sherbrooke 👾 🤖
 - 💞️ I’m looking to collaborate on FPGA front and backend programming
 - 📫 How to reach me: DM here or raffaele.aaron@gmail.com